-Why Czech beer is so good
+Why Czech Beer is Sooooo Good

 You’ve probably heard, Czech beer is good… and we mean really damn good!
 But why is it held in such high regard to other world beers?
 From a scientific and heritage point of view, the reasons are clear.
-The Czech Republic grows some great grains and brewers have had hundreds upon hundreds of years experience perfecting the golden nectar.
+The Czech Republic grows some great grains.
+And brewers have had hundreds upon hundreds of years experience perfecting the golden nectar.

 Czech culture worships social interaction

-For tourists this is awesome… outside the massive beer festivals in Bavaria, you’re unlikely to find a place in Europe, or indeed the world, where sitting down for a beer will be such an easy and enjoyable experience.
+For tourists this is awesome.
+Outside the massive beer festivals in Bavaria, you’re unlikely to find a place in Europe, or indeed the world, where sitting down for a beer will be such an easy and enjoyable experience.

-It’s so cheap
+Czech beer, It’s so cheap

 The breweries here have clout